rhuanhianc/rhuanhianc/README.md

 🚀 Full-Stack Java Developer with a passion for programming and game development
 🎓 Degrees in Systems Analysis and Development and Computer Science
-🌱 Currently focusing on C++, Rust, and game engine architecture
+🌱 Currently focusing on C, Rust, and game engine architecture
 💼 Working at E&L Produções de Software
 🎨 3D Designer by hobby